Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 If you’re unsure whether or not you need to file for a foreign qualification in Nebraska, we suggest seeking legal counsel.

 Could I be exempt from foreign qualifying in Nebraska?

 The foreign qualification, however, isn’t a hard and fast rule for all LLCs performing any kind of action in Nebraska.
 Certain actions do not qualify as “doing business” and therefore don’t require a foreign qualification.
 Some examples are:

 - Maintaining, defending, settling, etc. an action or proceeding in a Nebraska court

-- Activities concerned only with internal affairs, like manager meetings
+- Activities concerned only with internal affairs, like LLC member and/or manager meetings

 - Maintaining bank accounts

 - Having offices/agencies for the maintenance of the LLC’s own securities